Maryland Asbestos Regulations

 Accredited Persons - Accredited persons who perform any of the activities for which they are trained must carry the Maryland Photo Identification Card.
 The accredited person must pass an exam administered by MDE and the photo identification card will be issued.
 The card is valid for one year from the training date.

 Asbestos in Schools - Maryland schools subject to the federal Asbestos Hazard Emergency Response Act (AHERA) are required to have their facilities inspected for asbestos-containing building materials and develop a management plan for handling them.
 MDE provides technical assistance and compliance inspections in these schools.

 Note: State regulations are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 - Maryland Law

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.

 Maryland Asbestos Regulations: Related Resources

 If you were exposed to toxic levels of asbestos and believe you have developed (or may be at risk for developing) a serious illness as a result, you may want to explore your legal options.
 Although mesothelioma and other asbestos-related illnesses often take a while to show symptoms, you'll want to act as quickly as possible.
-Get a free claim evaluation by a local injury attorney experienced in asbestos claims today.
+Get a claim evaluation by a local injury attorney experienced in asbestos claims today.